You might want to take an extra sip of coffee before you read the next paragraph about content vs. content marketing.

 - Significance.
 What’s at stake?

 - Community.
-How can someone become part of what you do?
+How can someone join you?

 - Offer.
 What’s the idea, product, or service you sell?